Images of Varicose Veins (Varicosities) (6)

 You are at greater risk if you:

-- Are older
+- Are an older adult.

-- Have other family members with varicose veins
+- Have other family members with varicose veins.

-- Are overweight
+- Are overweight.

-- Stand for long periods of time
+- Stand for long periods of time.

-Varicose veins often first occur during pregnancy, when the growing baby exerts pressure on the mother’s leg veins.
+Varicose veins often first occur during pregnancy, when the growing baby exerts pressure on the leg veins.

 Signs & Symptoms

 Bulging, cord-like, twisted, soft, blue-to-purple or sometimes green swellings are seen on the legs, anywhere from the groin to the ankle.
 Many times, there are no other symptoms, but some people complain of burning, throbbing, muscle cramping, swelling, or an achy or heavy feeling in the legs.

 Wearing compression stockings can help blood return to the heart and give extra support to the damaged veins.
 This may be challenging, as you need to find the proper kind, and they are tighter and require more effort to put on than regular hose and socks.
 However, wearing compression stockings is the most important thing you can do and will be required by any medical professional you consult.